-This is an axial building (see Appendix 3), whose principal feature is a massive Norman central tower, rising in five unequal stages, supported by diminishing clasping buttresses and decorated on stages two to four with unmoulded round-headed arches that are separated in some places by shafts with cushion capitals, all the details of which are suggestive of c.
+This is an axial church whose principal feature is its massive Norman tower, rising in five unequal stages, supported by diminishing clasping buttresses and decorated on stages two to four with unmoulded, round-headed blank arches, separated in some places by shafts with cushion capitals, all the details of which are suggestive of c.
 1100.
 (See the photograph, left, taken from the northeast.)
-The bell-openings are similar to the blank arches in form, while the large rectangular projection at the northwest angle, which houses the stair turret, is undecorated and unlit, except by two small slits on the N. side.
-The tower's flushwork battlements are clearly a Perpendicular addition; the flat-chamfered round-headed doorway with a missing order of shafts below, set off-centre in the S. wall, is probably about half a century later than the main structure - the product of the mid to late twelfth century.
+The bell-openings are similar in form, while the large rectangular projection at the northwest angle, which houses the stair turret, is undecorated and unlit, except by two small slits on the N. side.
+The flushwork battlements are clearly a Perpendicular addition and the flat-chamfered, round-headed doorway with a missing order of side-shafts, set off-centre in the S. wall, is probably fifty years younger than the main structure and the product of the mid to late twelfth century.

-Inside the church, the tower is supported on massive Norman arches to east and west, each composed of two orders, with an unmoulded outer order supported on plain abaci with chamfered under-edges, and an inner order bearing a roll, supported on demi-shafts with broad cushion capitals.
+Internally the tower is supported on massive Norman arches to the east and west, each composed of two orders with an unmoulded outer order supported on plain abaci with chamfered under-edges, and an inner order bearing a roll supported on demi-shafts with broad cushion capitals.
 (See the photograph, right, which looks through to the nave from the chancel.)
-The remains of the rood stair can be seen to the southeast and there are shallow blank arches recessed in the N. and S. walls, the latter of which is now pierced by a Decorated window.
+The remains of the rood stair can be seen to the southeast and there are shallow blank arches recessed in the N. and S. walls, of which the latter is now pierced by a Decorated window.

 The rest of the building comprises a nave, S. aisle and S. porch to the west, and a chancel with a lean-to Victorian N. vestry to the east.
-The chancel windows in late Decorated style, have all been restored or renewed, but are probably faithful to the original work, at least to the north and south, for why else would they each be different?
+The chancel windows in late Decorated style have all been restored or renewed but are probably faithful to the original work, at least to the north and south, for why else would they all differ?
 The E. window, however, seems too ugly to be anything except a poor nineteenth century invention: it is round-arched for some reason and the tracery is notable only for its ungainliness

-Going inside the church again, the four-bay arcade to the S. aisle (seen left, from the northwest) comprises arches bearing a hollow and wave, and quatrefoil piers with octagonal abaci and strong fillets to north and south.
-A late fourteenth century date would also fit this.
-The clerestory, formed of five, two-light windows above the aisle and four, two-light windows on the aisleless N. side (and, externally, surrounded to the south only by flint flushwork with tumbled-in brick around the heads) is obviously later and most probably contemporary with the false hammerbeam roof constructed in seven bays (illustrated at the foot of the page) - called 'false' because the brace above the hammerbeam springs from the back rather than the front, such that no structural advantage is gained from the hammerbeam’s projection.
-Both the hammerbeams and wall plates are decorated along their lengths with a line of small carved quatrefoils and rather larger rosettes at intervals on the coving immediately beneath.
+Entering the church once again, the four-bay arcade to the S. aisle (seen left, from the northwest) is formed of arches bearing a hollow chamfer and a wave, and quatrefoil piers with octagonal abaci and fillets to the north and south.
+A late fourteenth century date would fit this.
+The clerestory, formed of five, two-light windows above the aisle and four, two-light windows on the aisleless N. side (and, externally, surrounded to the south only by flint flushwork with tumbled-in brick around the heads) is obviously later and most probably contemporary with the false hammerbeam roof constructed in seven bays (illustrated at the foot of the page) - denoted 'false' because the brace above the hammerbeam springs from the back rather than the front, such that no structural advantage is gained from the hammerbeam’s projection.
+Both the hammerbeams and wall plates are decorated along their lengths with a line of small carved quatrefoils and there are larger rosettes at intervals on the coving beneath.